lordcodes/SnackbarBuilder/README.md

 The Android Design Support library introduced the `Snackbar`.
 SnackbarBuilder provides a builder pattern that not only makes Snackbars easier to create, but it also provides some extra customisations.

 One of the main annoyances with the `Snackbar` is that it has a dark background, but takes the default text color from your theme, which is often dark as well.
-This makes the messages hard to read and requires you retrieve the TextView yourself and change the text color. `SnackbarBuilder` defaults the text color to white and then allows you to choose your own colour if you wish.
+This makes the messages hard to read and requires you to retrieve the `TextView` yourself and change the text color. `SnackbarBuilder` defaults the text color to white and then allows you to choose your own colour if you wish.

 ## Download